Last updated June 2025

 1. Making the tolerances too tight.

-Tolerancing a feature to .002” or less indicates to our Denver machine shop that the feature is extremely critical.
+Tolerancing a feature to .002” or less indicates to our Colorado CNC machine shop that the feature is extremely critical.
 When a tolerance is that tight, we know that we need to really take our time, slow down our machining processes, and use fresh tools.
-But going slower and using higher end tools increases the cost and lead time of a part.
+But going slower and using higher-end tools in tight tolerance machining increases the cost and lead time of a part.

 If you don’t want to pay more than what’s necessary, and your tolerances don’t have to be quite so tight, consider keeping tolerances at .005” or higher.

 It’s tempting to design a part that looks really cool.
-But keep in mind that complex aesthetic features like multifaceted surfaces are almost always challenging to machine.
+But keep in mind that complex aesthetic features like multifaceted surfaces are almost always challenging in precision machining.
 They may even require custom fixturing.
 Why spend more money than necessary for features that don’t improve part functionality?

 3. Making walls too thin.